sprestage/trakehner-db/README.md

 Motivation
 =======
-Performing the research on the bloodlines of various Trakehners can be very tedious.
+Performing research on the bloodlines of various Trakehners can be very tedious.
 Almost none of the historical Trakehners have pages, so most of the horses in a given pedigree have no links to further information, just a name.
 As a horse breeder, I want to easily look up pertinent data (pedigree, performance records, photos, inspection results, etc) for every ancestor and every decendant of any given Trakehner horse.
 I want this accessible on the web.
 I want it fast and easy.
 I want it available for everyone to read.
 I want only the owner of a horse to be able to change/enter data.
 It should not be possible for a user to delete a horse entirely, this should probably be an admin task to correct for gross mistakes or duplications.

 This site is my solution to those problems.